denimskirty/denimskirty.github.io/aboutus.md

   - four hands total
   - has a shiny luxurious black bob
   - also a luscious bleach blonde shag
-  - employed and nearly employed
+  - employed and nearly unemployed
   - soon to be bicoastal
   - (the dichotomy is crazy)